 On our third day, we visited many holy graves around Istanbul, one of them was Ayyub Al-Ansari in Eyup.
-This is built near the Golden Horn Bay in Eyup District of Istanbul.
-It is a very popular place for the local Muslims tourist, besides Ayyub al-Ansari’s Tomb, there is also very old ottoman graves and tombstones around the Eyup Sultan Mosque.
+It was built near Golden Horn Bay in Eyup District of Istanbul.
+It is a very popular place for the local Muslims tourist, besides Ayyub al-Ansari’s Tomb, there are also very old ottoman graves and tombstones around the Eyup Sultan Mosque.

 If you have some spare time whilst here, it’s worthwhile to visit the mosque and tomb.
 Also to sense the history, walk or ride the cable car uphill to the Pierre Loti Café to sip a drink while enjoying the panoramic view is a must.

 To end the day, we went to see the most popular Turkish Dervish Dance in Sirkeci next to our hotel.
-As we went arrived at the theatre hall, there had a small museum full of whirling dervish dancers to witness and read some of their histories.
-As well as that, there gave out complimentary cold and hot drinks for everyone before the show began.
+As we arrived at the theatre hall, there was a small museum full of whirling dervish dancers to witness and read some of their histories.
+As well as that, they gave out complimentary cold and hot drinks to everyone before the show began.

 Time for the show, luckily enough from sitting down on the second row, I managed to switch my seats and have front row seats, as there were few empty seats available at the front.
 Therefore, I had a really good view and recorded most of it on my Sony Camera just to notice it did not save any of it.
 Boo!!!…Although, I did manage to record some live clips from my Samsung phone so you can enjoy some of the live action on my YouTube link at the bottom of this post.

-At first, on the big screen, there had a notice board saying no photography allowed during the live performance.
-However, I felt as there were no restrictions, after witnessing the DJ starting to film and although people were unsure whether to record or not.
-I went ahead and started to film once people saw me and few others around there all started recording too, which I found quite funny.
+At first, on the big screen, there was a notice board saying no photography during the live performance.
+However, I felt as if there were no restrictions, after witnessing the DJ starting to film and although people were unsure whether to record or not.
+I went ahead and started to film once people saw me and a few others around there all started recording too, which I found quite funny.

 The colourful and historic Grand Bazaar is in the heart of Istanbul’s Old City and has been so for centuries.
 To shop around allow yourself to have at least three to four hours or even days to shop around so you can bargain around each shop.